koding/kdlearn/faq/redeem-referrals/index.md

 ![disk size indicator](/faq/redeem-referrals/resizedisk.png)

 Once you click the plus sign, you will be shown a modal that will allow you to resize your existing disk and add all or some of your earned storage.

 ![disk resize](/faq/redeem-referrals/resizeaction.png)

-> type:error
+> type:alert
 > If you feel there's an error in your reported earned storage space, please [send us a note](mailto:support@koding.com).